 Avoid the crowded, most touristy, partly uncharming, sometimes unfriendly streets closest to the Mezquita and the Alcázar.
 Instead, head a few streets away.
 Then you will find it.
 The real charm of Cordóba.
-In the narrow lanes, filled with flowers pots, beautiful doors and balconies, orange trees and nice squares, you will feel the real and authentic vibe in Cordoba.
+In the narrow lanes, filled with flower pots, beautiful doors and balconies, orange trees and nice squares, you will feel the real and authentic vibe in Cordoba.

 While walking around the city you will probably also pass some of the many churches in Cordoba.
-We recommend not only to pass them.
+We recommend not only passing them.
 Enter some of them.
 Spanish churches are often very richly decorated.
 Furthermore, mostly they are free to enter (but donations are welcome).

 5. The Jewish Quarter

 Spain once had one of the largest Jewish communities in Europe.
 The Judería is the old Jewish quarter in Cordoba.
-In contrast to the modern centre more north in the city, with taller and more grand buildings, the streets in Judería has lower buildings, most of them whitewashed.
+In contrast to the modern centre more north in the city, with taller and more grand buildings, the streets in Judería have lower buildings, most of them whitewashed.

-Walking the Juderia reminds a bit of walking a labyrinth.
+Walking the Juderia reminds us a bit of walking a labyrinth.
 Probably, you might end up getting lost, but enjoy it if so happens, because in these narrow lanes there is so much to see.
 Behind beautiful gates are hidden patios, tile works and handicraft shops selling beautiful handcrafted goods.

 Also, in Juderia you can visit the Sinagoga (the synagogue).
 It’s a small, not very impressive Synagogue, and not in use for prayers anymore.
 Still, it’s worth the visit as it has an important historical role in the history of the Jewish presence in Andalucia.

 6. Explore the Cordoba patios

 One of the most charming things to do in Cordoba is explore the Cordoba patios.
 Especially the historic centre is full of beautiful backyards, the so-called patios.
 Some of the Cordoba patios are often a bit hidden, but they are still easily found.

-Filled with flowers, often Geraniums, and other flowers and plants, many of them, is definitely worth a visit.
+Filled with flowers, often Geraniums, and other flowers and plants, many of them are definitely worth a visit.
 Some of the patios in Cordoba can be visited for free, like Asociación de Amigos de los Patios Cordobeses.
 It’s run by an association of “friends of the patios in Cordóba”.